How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each orange-brown, capsule shaped, biconvex film coated tablet, engraved "APO" on one side and "LMV 100" on the other side contains lamivudine methanol solvate equivalent to 100 mg lamivudine.
-Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, polyethylene glycol, red ferric iron oxide-orange shade #34690, titanium dioxide and yellow ferric oxide.
+Each orange-brown, capsule-shaped, biconvex film coated tablet engraved "APO" on one side and "LMV 100" on the other contains lamivudine methanol solvate equivalent to 100 mg of lamivudine.
+Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, polyethylene glycol, red ferric iron oxide-orange shade No. 34690, titanium dioxide, and yellow ferric oxide.

 How should I use this medication?

 The recommended dose for adults and adolescents 16 years of age and older is 100 mg (one tablet or 20 mL oral solution) once daily.
 People with reduced kidney function may require a lower dose, as directed by their doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 Lamivudine can be taken with or without food.
 The tablet should be swallowed whole with water.
 If you are taking the oral solution, use a measuring device (e.g., an oral syringe or a measuring spoon) that is marked for accurate dosing.